Laurel Hubbard: Career

 While competing in male competitive categories before coming out as transgender, Hubbard set New Zealand junior records in 1998 in the newly established M105+ division in both lifts (snatch 135 kg, clean & jerk 170 kg) as well as total (300 kg).
 Those records were later surpassed by David Liti.
 Hubbard has spoken against what she calls "one of the misconceptions that's out there" that she had been training all her life before she transitioned, stating that she ceased lifting in 2001, explaining, "it just became too much to bear ... just the pressure of trying to fit into a world that perhaps wasn't really set up for people like myself".

 In 2012, Hubbard transitioned to female.
 She began hormone therapy that year.
 Hubbard competed in international weightlifting for the first time in 2017.

-At the 2017 Australian International & Australian Open in Melbourne, she competed at the heaviest 90 kg+ category, winning the gold medal with a 123 kg snatch and 145 kg clean & jerk, for a total of 268 kg at a bodyweight of 131.83 kg.
+At the 2017 Australian International & Australian Open in Melbourne, she competed at the heaviest +90 kg category, winning the gold medal with a 123 kg snatch and 145 kg clean & jerk, for a total of 268 kg at a bodyweight of 131.83 kg.
 She thus became the first trans woman to win an international weightlifting title for New Zealand.
 Although Hubbard met eligibility requirements to compete, her win was met with criticism, with some other competitors saying the competition was unfair.
 Athletes that were critical of the decision to allow Hubbard to compete include Iuniarra Sipaia, Toafitu Perive, Deborah Acason and Tracey Lambrechs.
 Australian Weightlifting Federation's chief executive, Michael Keelan, said it was unfair to other competitors.

 Hubbard qualified for the 2018 Commonwealth Games, but an elbow injury during the competition forced her withdrawal from the event while leading the field.
 After the injury, Hubbard announced her probable retirement from weightlifting.

 Hubbard later returned to the sport, winning two gold medals at the 2019 Pacific Games in Samoa.
 The decision to allow Hubbard to compete was subsequently criticised by the Samoa 2019 chairman, Loau Solamalemalo Keneti Sio, and Samoa's Prime Minister, Tuilaepa Aiono Sailele Malielegaoi.

-In 2020 qualification event, she won the gold medal in the women's +87 kg event at the Roma 2020 World Cup in Rome, Italy.
+In the 2020 qualification event, she won the gold medal in the women's +87 kg event at the Roma 2020 World Cup in Rome, Italy.

 2020 Olympics

 The International Olympic Committee (IOC) let the International Weightlifting Federation (IWF) set the requirements for transgender weightlifters to compete at the Olympics.
 Hubbard met all the requirements and on 21 June 2021, the New Zealand Olympic Committee (NZOC) confirmed that Hubbard had been selected for the New Zealand Olympic team to compete in the women's +87 kilogram category, becoming the oldest weightlifter to qualify for the games.
-This decision resulted in Hubbard becoming the first openly transgender athlete to be selected to compete in weightlifting at the Olympic Games.
+This decision resulted in Hubbard becoming the first openly transgender athlete to be selected to compete in the Olympic Games.
 Transgender athletes have been allowed to compete at the Olympics since 2004, with the current criteria in place since 2015.